Cosmic homogeneity: the effect of redshift-space distortions and bias and cosmological constraints: Linear bias factor

 This result indicates that the angular ranges adopted are sufficiently large to limit the systematic errors on $( D_{2}(\theta) )$.
 In particular, by selecting a minimum angular scale of $( \theta_{min} = 1.25^\circ )$, one can significantly mitigate systematic biases in $( D_{2}(\theta) )$ without requiring a more sophisticated modeling of nonlinear effects.
-Notably, discrepancies between observational measurements and $\Lambda$CDM predictions persist, even when employing a range of nonlinear redshift-space distortion (RSD) models -- many of which are more accurate than the dispersion model adopted in this work \cite{macaulay2013lower,marulli2017redshift} -- which suggests that residual modeling uncertainties may still be present, even in these more advanced RSD frameworks.
+Notably, discrepancies between observational measurements and $\Lambda$CDM predictions persist, even when employing a range of nonlinear RSD models -- many of which are more accurate than the dispersion model adopted in this work \cite{macaulay2013lower,marulli2017redshift} -- which suggests that residual modeling uncertainties may still be present, even in these more advanced RSD frameworks.
 In this context, excluding the small-scale regime where nonlinearities become significant appears to be a more effective strategy than attempting to model these effects using the empirical approach of Eq.~\ref{pk2}.

 We then procedure to apply only the linear Kaiser model (Eq.~\ref{ka}) to estimate the bias parameter using the MultiDark-Patchy mock catalogs (so do not take into account the non-linear FoG effect).
 The relative difference between the recovered best-fit bias and the reference bias as a function of the minimum angular scale \(\theta_{min}\) is shown in Fig.~\ref{fig:bias_mock}.
-In this analysis, the reference bias (\(\mathrm{b}_{\mathrm{ref}}\)) is taken from Table 2 of \cite{Ntelis:2017nrj}, where the FoG effect was included in their bias estimation.
+The reference bias ($b_{\mathrm{ref}}$) is obtained from the two-point correlation function analysis described in \cite{Ntelis:2017nrj}.

-As shown in Fig.~\ref{fig:bias_mock}, the relative uncertainty of bias exceeds 5\% when $\theta_{min}$ is below 1.25 degrees, where the deviation from the reference bias is larger due to residual FoG effects.
-However, when $\theta_{min}$ lies within the range of 1.25 to 3 degrees, the relative uncertainty remains consistently below 5\%.
-For values of $\theta_{min}$ greater than 4 degrees, the relative uncertainty rises again, primarily due to fewer data points available for analysis.
-Despite this increase in uncertainty compared with Fig.~\ref{fig:bias_theo}, this trend aligns well with the theoretical expectations.
+As shown in Fig.~\ref{fig:bias_mock}, the relative uncertainty of bias increase when $\theta_{min}$ is below 1.25 degrees, where the deviation from the reference bias is larger due to residual FoG effects.
+However, the uncertainty reaches its minimum at $\theta_{min}$ = 1.25 degrees.
+The reduced chi-squared values—$\chi^2_{\nu} = 0.98$ for $\theta_{min} = 1.0^\circ$ and $\chi^2_{\nu} = 0.95$ for $\theta_{min} = 1.25^\circ$—demonstrate that the model without the FoG effect provides a good fit to the data within this scale.
+For values of $\theta_{min}$ greater than 4 degrees, the relative uncertainty significant rises above $10\%$, primarily due to fewer data points available for analysis.